Disentanglement as Identifiable Pushforward Factorisation: Disentanglement Decoder Constraints

-\keypoint{Singular Vector Paths and Seams} The directional derivative $\mJ_z\vv^{i} \eq \mU\mS\mV^\top\!\vv^{i} \eq s^{i}\vu^{i}$ shows that a small perturbation by right singular vector $\vv^{i}$ at $z\clin\gZ$ translates under $g$ to a small perturbation in direction $\vu^{i}$ at $g(z)\clin\gM_g$.
-By extension, if a path in $\gZ$ follows $\vv^i$ at each point (as a vector field) its image on $\gM_g$ is expected to be a path following $\vu^i$.
-Note that wherever the Jacobian is continuous, each of its SVD components is continuous.
-Since columns of an SVD can be validly permuted, their order must be fixed for paths over ``$i$-{th}'' singular vectors to be well defined:
+\keypoint{Singular Vector Paths and Seams} Directional derivatives $\mJ_z\vv^{i} \eq \mU\mS\mV^\top\!\vv^{i} \eq s^{i}\vu^{i}$ show that a small perturbation by a right singular vector $\vv^{i}$ at $z\clin\gZ$ maps under $g$ to a small perturbation in direction $\vu^{i}$ at $g(z)\clin\gM_g$.
+By extension, if a path in $\gZ$ follows $\vv^i$ at each point (as a vector field) its image on $\gM_g$ is a path following $\vu^i$.
+(Note that where the Jacobian is continuous, its SVD components are also.)
+Since columns of an SVD can be permuted, an order must be fixed for paths over singular vectors to be well defined:

-\begin{definition}[\textbf{Regular set and continuous SVD}] For \emph{c.i.d.a.e.} $g:\gZ\to\gX$, define the \emph{regular set} Vector fields $z\mapsto \vv^{i}(z)$, $z\mapsto \vu^{i}(z)$ and singular values $z\mapsto s^{i}(z)$ can be made continuous on each connected component of $\gZ_{\mathrm{reg}}$ by fixing the SVD $\mJ_z\eq\mU_z\mS_z\mV_z^\top$.\footnote{ e.g.\ start from an arbitrary point, order singular values strictly decreasing and choose signs continuously. }\footnote{ Restricting to $\gZ_{\mathrm{reg}}$ only excludes points where $\mJ_z$ is undefined or has repeated singular values; these edge cases can be avoided without affecting the results.
+\begin{definition}[\textbf{Regular set and continuous SVD}] For \emph{c.i.d.a.e.} $g:\gZ\to\gX$, the \emph{regular set} is defined as Vector fields $z\mapsto \vv_{i}(z)$, $z\mapsto \vu_{i}(z)$ and singular values $z\mapsto s_{i}(z)$ can be made continuous on each connected component of $\gZ_{\mathrm{reg}}$ by fixing the SVD $\mJ_z\eq\mU_z\mS_z\mV_z^\top$.\footnote{ e.g.\ start from an arbitrary point, order singular values strictly decreasing and choose signs continuously. }\footnote{ Restricting to $\gZ_{\mathrm{reg}}$ only excludes points where $\mJ_z$ is undefined or has repeated singular values; these edge cases can be avoided without affecting the results.
 All statements are made on a fixed connected component of $\gZ_{\mathrm{reg}}$. } \end{definition}